DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 - Horizontal -Based Partitioning (HP): a technique that evenly partitions the data horizontally on the number of machines in the cluster.
 In particular, it partitions the relational tables we have according to ($n$) number of machines in the cluster.

-- Subject-Based Partitioning (SBP): a technique which distributes triples to the partitions according to the \textit{subject}.
-As a result, all the triples that have the same \textit{subject} are assumed to reside on the same partition.
-In our scenario, we applied spark partitioning using the \textit{subject}- key with our different relational schema tables/Dataframes.
+- Subject-Based Partitioning (SBP): a technique which distributes triples to the partitions according to the subject.
+As a result, all the triples that have the same subject are assumed to reside on the same partition.
+In our scenario, we applied spark partitioning using the subject- key with our different relational schema tables/Dataframes.

-- Predicate-Based Partitioning (PBP): a technique distributes triples to the partitions based on the RDF \textit{predicate}.
-As a result, all the triples that have the same \textit{predicate} are assumed to reside on the same partition.
-In our scenario, we applied Spark partitioning using the \textit{predicate}- key with our different relational schema tables/Dataframes.
+- Predicate-Based Partitioning (PBP): a technique distributes triples to the partitions based on the RDF predicate.
+As a result, all the triples that have the same predicate are assumed to reside on the same partition.
+In our scenario, we applied Spark partitioning using the predicate- key with our different relational schema tables/Dataframes.

 ### Installation